-As a result of asymptomatic colonization by meningococcus, antibodies are produced from it within a few weeks.
+As a result of asymptomatic colonization of meningococcus, meningococcus antibodies are produced within several weeks.

-Infants are protected by antibodies to the mother up to half a year.The concentration of antibodies in the blood in infants is higher than in the mother's blood.
+Infants under 6 months of age are protected by their mothers’ antibodies.
+Concentration of antibodies in the blood of infants is higher than in the blood of mothers.

-Here reported on the natural immunity to Hia in Aborigines in Canada.
+Natural immunity to Hia was found in indigenous in Canada.
 More: .

 There is a complete medical consensus on that natural immunity against tetanus is impossible, and only a vaccine can prevent the disease.

 The authors ran blood tests of two hundred randomly selected immigrants from Ethiopia to Israel and found tetanus antibodies in 98% of them.
 30% of them had the level of antibodies that is considered protective (above 0.01 UI/ml).
 None of them have been vaccinated.